Daily-Aaron/DDR-A20/README.md

 Give the respective credits if you are going to upload videos in YouTube, Twitch, Facebook, Instagram, TikTok, etc.
 7) There's another screen called "Game Options" (In Stepmania Options), there you can choose if you want to show the Cut-Ins during the gameplay, GuideLines, ShockArrows (Mines) Increments combo, Change the Version (A20, A20+), Model (GOLD, BLUE), etc.
-8) ⚠️ If you are going to use D3D, please turn the option High-res textures to Force Off in Stepmania options/"Graphics/Sound Options"/High-res textures.
+8) ⚠️ If you are going to use D3D, you might get a Crash Issue, sometimes the theme forces to crash when your are using the Textures Resolution in 2048.
+If this happens, go to "Stepmania options/"Graphics/Sound Options"/Textures Resolution." turn the Textures Resolution in 1024.
 If you use openGL, don't do this step.⚠️

 //ESPAÑOL